-- 2.1 Release the wire feed tension arm (20) by pivoting the wire feed tension adjustment lever (19) towards you from the vertical 'locked' position. - 2.2 Check the wire drive roller (22) groove matches the selected MIG wire type and size.
+- 2.1 Release the wire feed tension arm (21) by pivoting the wire feed tension adjustment lever (20) towards you from the vertical 'locked' position. - 2.2 Check the wire drive roller (23) groove matches the selected MIG wire type and size.
 The drive roller will have two different sized grooves; the size of the groove in use is stamped on the side of the drive roller.
 For flux cored 'soft' wire, such as that used in gasless MIG welding, the drive roller groove has a serrated profile (known as knurled).
 For solid core 'hard' MIG wire, the drive roller groove used has a 'v' shaped profile.
-If necessary, remove and change the drive roller by rotating anti clockwise and removing the drive roller retainer (21). - 2.3 Once the correct drive roller (22) is selected and fitted and the drive roller retainer (21) is secured in place, manually feed the wire through the wire drive inlet guide (18), through the drive roller groove and into the outlet wire guide tube.
-Ensuring that the wire is correctly seated in the drive roller groove, replace the wire feed tension arm (20) and lock it into place by pivoting the wire feed tension adjustment lever (19) back to the vertical position.
+For Aluminum solid core 'soft' MIG wire, the drive roller required has a 'u' shaped groove.
+If necessary, remove and change the drive roller by unthreading the drive roller retainer (22).

+Once the correct drive roller (23) is selected and fitted and the drive roller retainer (22) is secured in place, manually feed the wire through the wire